ComparativeSystemsBiologyGroup/CSB.github.io/index.md

-Research in the lab is focused on the integration of Systems Biology and Comparative genomics, to enrich our understanding of evolutionary processes.
+Research in the lab is focused on the integration of Systems Biology and Comparative genomics, to enrich our understanding of evolutionary processes, check more detail here [Research](https://comparativesystemsbiologygroup.github.io/CSB.github.io/research/).
 {: .welcomefont}

 We are located at the Biosciences Department of the University of Milan (Via Celoria 26, Milan), Tower A, ground floor.
 {: .welcomefont}

 ![Comparative Systems Biology Lab Logo](static/img/logo/operon_formation_short.gif){:style="max-width: 30%; height: 200;"}

-Operon formation goes wild.
+Operon formation goes wild, from .
 {: .welcomefont}